 DLR Group’s design places the Monkey King’s staff at Shanghai’s eastern gateway to the Yangtze River delivering calming effects on the waterway to bring prosperity.

 The 1,027-seat Long Beach Concert Hall is inspired by the legend of the East China Sea Dragon Palace.
-Designed and refined though a parametric design process, the result is a radiant architectural shape resembling the crystal palace of the legendary Dragon King of the East China Sea.
+Designed and refined through a parametric design process, the result is a radiant architectural shape resembling the crystal palace of the legendary Dragon King of the East China Sea.

 The concert hall, shaped like a diamond, features 22 glass triangular surfaces on the lower part of the facade, creating the effect of a crystal palace suspended over water.
 At night, the upper section showcases 37 triangular perforated aluminum panels that simulate the refraction effect of diamonds, and the crystal palace seemingly flows with light.